moritz-john/heartbeat.koplugin/README.md

 > [**Home Assistant**](https://my.home-assistant.io/redirect/profile): *Profile → Security (scroll down) → Long-lived access tokens → Create token*
 > *Copy the token now – you won’t be able to view it again.*

 ### Step 3: Copy Files to Your Device

-After editing `heartbeat_config.lua`, copy the files to your KOReader device:
+After editing `heartbeat_config.lua`, copy the entire `heartbeat.koplugin` folder to your KOReader device:

-**Copy the entire `heartbeat.koplugin` folder into `koreader/plugins/`**
+`koreader/plugins/`

 ### Step 4: Restart KOReader

-The plugin appears under **Tools → Heartbeat Configuration**
+The plugin appears under **Tools → Page X → Heartbeat Configuration**

-## Settings & Caveats
+## Settings & Notes

-Long press a menu entry in **Heartbeat Configuration** to get an explanation of what each setting does.
+Long-press any menu entry in **Heartbeat Configuration** to see a short explanation of that setting.

 <br>

 > [!NOTE]
-> `heartbeat.koplugin` assumes that KOReader has Wi-Fi connectivity.
-State updates are sent on start/resume/suspend & document open/close and will fail silently if Home Assistant or Wi-Fi is unavailable.
-The resume state is sent with an 8-second delay (default) but is adjustable.
-Not every state update action works on every device.
+> `heartbeat.koplugin` sends updates on wake, sleep, document open & close, with optional periodic updates while awake.
+If KOReader has no Wi-Fi connection, updates are skipped.
+If Home Assistant is unavailable, heartbeat requests fail silently.
+Wake updates are sent with an 8-second delay (default) but is adjustable.
+Some events may not work reliably on all devices.

 ## Kobo "off" State Workaround